School Tours and Workshops

 Teachers should plan to spend two hours at our facility; most programs start between 10 a.m. and noon and conclude by 2 p.m.
 School groups are welcome to bring their own packed lunches.
 On sunny days, children can eat lunch in Cabell Courtyard, and in bad weather, there’s room to spread out and eat in the Dominion Energy Room.
 Please remember, we are a nut-free facility.

-To book a field trip, please contact our exhibitions and arts programs coordinator.
+To book a field trip, please contact our community partnerships manager, Nicki.
 To expedite the process, be ready to share:

 - Preferred date